You are here: Wilderness Experience » The Experience

 Mt Madeline (2537m)

-After a short walk, you'll board our jet boat for the next part of your adventure.
+Today we cover 15km by foot and your main pack will be transported to Martins Bay Lodge while you carry a smaller day pack (that we provide) for your daily essentials.
+After an initial short walk, you'll board our jet boat for the next part of your adventure.
 These powerful and safe machines provide an exciting scenic ride along the Hollyford River and down to Lake McKerrow, where the glassy waters whisk past and the mountains rise dramatically above.
 You may even encounter a family of Bottlenose Dolphins who regularly visit the lower river and lake.
 Before the ride is over even your professional jet boat driver will have a story to share.

 The human history in the Hollyford Valley is as incredible as the scenery.
 Throughout your multi day adventure you’ll discover the triumphs and tragedies of ill-fated Jamestown, you’ll pass ancient forests with thousand year old giants such as native Rimu, Totara and Kahikatea, and soon, the towering lowland podocarp forest transforms into a tenacious coastal garden.